 In the rigid theocracy of Salem, Massachusetts, rumors that women are practicing witchcraft galvanize the town.
 In a searing portrait of a community engulfed by panic―with ruthless prosecutors, and neighbors eager to testify against neighbor―The Crucible famously mirrors the anti-Communist hysteria that held the United States in its grip in the 1950s.
 Arthur Miller's Tony Award Winner for Best Play.
 A BBC and KCRW co-production.

-Recorded before a live audience at The Culver Stage, Culver City in March of 1994.
+Recorded at Culver Studios, Culver City CA in March 1988.